ba-dresden/ba-latex-template/docs/usage/environments.md

 # Environments
 The template provides two environments to deal with figures and tables.
 Both will likely break if the content spans multiple pages.
-Therefore it could make sense to split up large content and use multiple `bafigures` or `batables`.
+Therefore, it could make sense to split up large content and use multiple `bafigures` or `batables`.
 ## bafigure
 The `bafigure` environment creates a frame and a label around its content and adds an entry to the list of figures.
 It also adds the given caption with a source reference below the figure.